 First: you cannot legally touch the tree without express permission from the owners or the real estate agent that is handling the property (preferably in writing).

 It's possible the property is listed as such: citrus tree(s) on property.

 Now, if someone comes to cut down the tree and they will let you have it then that would be the second way to obtain the tree.

 As to actually transplanting it; according to the size, it may be possible to dig it up and move it to a similar spot in your yard.
 But I'm not sure how you should go about doing this - as to whether you should trim it first or??
-I have read several articles about doing this but most were not mature trees.

 It really does not matter which you wish to do it would be a much better idea for you to contact your county extension agency and ask for their advice as they are experts in this type of gardening.